tawanathomas/tawanathomas/README.md

 - ⚡ Fun fact: ...
 -->

-👩‍💼Currently working on learning more about Python, GitHub, and AWS 🏋️‍♀️I enjoy working out and 🏊‍♀️
+- 👩‍💼 Currently working on learning more about Python, GitHub, and AWS
+- 🏋️‍♀️ I enjoy working out and 🏊‍♀️
-✴️Hoping to get better at using GitHub and GitHub Actions
+- ✴  Hoping to get better at using GitHub and GitHub Actions

 👋Let me know if there's anything you think I should start out learning!